mhoussam1/MechaCar_Statistical_Analysis/README.md

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
+The design specifications for the coils show that the variance of the suspension coils must not exceed 100 pounds per square inch.
 The design specs are respected for all manufacturing lots in total with a global variance of 62.3 psi.
 On the lot level, Lot 1 and Lot 2 are into specs with respectively variances of 0.98 and 7.5 psi.
 The Lot 3 is out of specs with a variance of 170.3 psi.